publications

 DOI · Altmetric

 Examines how digital communication infrastructures emotionally energize far-right movements.
-Its impact is a stronger account of how emotional amplification works in radical-right networked spaces.
+It develops an account of how emotional amplification works in radical-right networked spaces.

 6) Large language models outperform expert coders and supervised classifiers at annotating political social media messages (Social Science Computer Review, 2024)